ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

     ...
 ```

-2. Use `lock` and `unlock`.
-When you call `lock`, you tell the emulator to stop advancing frames and just process
+2. Use `lock` and `unlock` (discouraged if not necessary).
+When you call `lock`, you tell the emulator to stop advancing
-requests until it receives an unlock request.
-This means you can lock, read the address, write the data, and then unlock
+frames and just process requests until it receives an unlock request.
+This means you can lock, read the address, write
-on a single frame. **However**, this is _slow_.
-If you can't get in and get out quickly enough, players will notice a
+the data, and then unlock on a single frame. **However**, this is _slow_.
+If you can't get in and get out quickly
-stutter in the emulation.
+enough, players will notice a stutter in the emulation.

 ```py
 # Pause emulation